mvilla1111/Data-Viz-Project/README.md

 Included are the following attributes:

-1. ## CustomerId: unique identifier for each customer
+1. *CustomerId*: unique identifier for each customer
 2. Surname	The customer's surname or last name
 3. Credit Score	A numerical value representing the customer's credit score
 4. Geography	The country where the customer resides (France, Spain or Germany)